ahmadajal/MoDE/README.md

 Below we will compare the Python implementation with the MATLAB one in terms of the metric values and the runtime of MoDE for different datasets.

 ### Distance, Correlation, and Order metrics
+The table below shows the metrics accuracy results for Python and MATLAB implementation of MoDE.

 <table>
 <thead>